 Research shows that a single customer visits at least 38 travel agency websites before deciding on the final purchase.

-The hospitality industry is going to fire on all cylinders in 2020 and beyond.
+The hospitality industry is going to fire on all cylinders in 2023 and beyond.
+It has started to bounce back since 2022 post the Covid effect.

 Innovative Budget concepts like Tru by Hilton and many others are clear indicators of the trends in the hospitality industry.

 More Growth means more hospitality jobs.
-While the world complains about unemployment, the trend of hospitality industry shows a completely different picture.
+While the world complains about unemployment, the trend in the hospitality industry shows a completely different picture.
 There are millions of more jobs on offer in the future.
-The infographic by Hilton (source- Career bright) explains it all.

-You can sense the surge in the Hospitality industry by the number of hotels opening around the globe or the growth of Cruise Lines around the world.
+You can sense the surge in the Hospitality industry by the number of hotels opening around the globe.

 Let alone the globe, upcoming hotels in UAE are good indicators of how well the hotel industry is doing with its growth rate.